 Earnings per common share are computed independently for each of the periods presented and, therefore, may not add up to the total for the year.
-The results of operations of acquired companies are included in the consolidated results of operations from the date of their respective acquisition as described in Note 2.
+The results of operations of acquired companies are included in the consolidated results of operations from the date of their respective acquisition as described in Note 3.

-16. Subsequent event
+17. Subsequent events